shoutem/shoutem.github.io/docs/extensions/getting-started/_posts/1970-01-03-InitializingExtension.md

 # Initializing extension
 <hr />

-Here's the mockup of the Restaurants extension that we've showed in [Introduction]({{ site.baseurl }}/docs/getting-started/introduction).
-We're building _Restaurants_ extension.
+Here's the mockup of the Restaurants extension that we've showed in the [Introduction]({{ site.baseurl }}/docs/getting-started/introduction).
+We're building **Restaurants** extension.

 <p class="image">
 <img src='{{ site.baseurl }}/img/getting-started/extension-preview.jpg'/>
 </p>

-Left application screen lists the restaurants and the right one shows the details of one specific restaurant.
+Left app screen lists the restaurants and the right one shows the details of one specific restaurant.

+## Initialize

 Let's start building!
 Initialize the extension with basic information.
-Following command will create a folder and bootstrap the extension files.
+Following command, `shoutem init`, will create a folder and bootstrap the extension files.

 ```ShellSession
 $ shoutem init restaurants